 It is widely accepted that data analysis is a great field to work in, and not only because of the pay.
 I’ll discuss this a bit further later on, but what I want to mention now are career opportunities.
 This field provides plenty of them, and there’s always room for growth.
 Of course, it depends heavily on the company that you choose to work for, but the general rule stays the same.
 Long story short – if you put in the work and the effort, your salary will keep on increasing.

-Senior Data Analyst Salary
+Senior Data Analyst Payroll

 So, we’ve reached the last group of data analysts.
 A senior data analyst salary is what most people mention when they talk about how great the pay is in the field of data analysis.
-But is it really all that good?
+But is it all that good?
 Or is it inflated speculation?
 Let’s see.

 However, with all of that said, you must take into account a few key variables.
-First of all, we are talking about a senior data analyst salary – these people have been in the field for the bigger part of their lives!
+First of all, we are talking about a senior data analyst wage – these people have been in the field for the bigger part of their lives!
 They have dedicated themselves to this profession, so it is only natural that their salaries reflect that.